Types

 Patterns:

-• badlands, badlands forest, bamboo jungle, basalt deltas, beach, birch forest, black forest, cherry grove, cold beach, cold ocean, cold taiga, crimson forest, dark forest, deep cold ocean, deep dark, deep frozen ocean, deep lukewarm ocean, deep ocean, desert, dripstone caves, end barrens, end highlands, end midlands, eroded badlands, eroded mesa, flower forest, forest, frozen ocean, frozen peaks, frozen river, giant spruce taiga, giant tree taiga, gravelly mountains, grove, hell, ice plains spikes, ice plains with spikes, ice spikes, jagged peaks, jungle, jungle edge, lukewarm ocean, lush caves, mangrove swamp, marsh, meadow, mesa, mesa forest, mountains, mushroom fields, mushroom island, nether, nether wastes, ocean, old growth birch forest, old growth pine taiga, old growth spruce taiga, plains, river, roofed forest, savanna, savanna plateau, sea, shattered savanna, sky, small end islands, snowy beach, snowy plains, snowy slopes, snowy taiga, snowy tundra, soul sand valley, sparse jungle, spiked ice plains, stone shore, stony peaks, stony shore, sunflower plains, swamp, swampland, taiga, tall birch forest, the end, the void, void, warm ocean, warped forest, windswept forest, windswept gravelly hills, windswept hills, windswept savanna, wooded badlands, wooded mesa, wooded mountains
+• badlands, badlands forest, bamboo jungle, basalt deltas, beach, birch forest, black forest, cherry grove, cold beach, cold ocean, cold taiga, crimson forest, dark forest, deep cold ocean, deep dark, deep frozen ocean, deep lukewarm ocean, deep ocean, desert, dripstone caves, end barrens, end highlands, end midlands, eroded badlands, eroded mesa, flower forest, forest, frozen ocean, frozen peaks, frozen river, giant spruce taiga, giant tree taiga, gravelly mountains, grove, hell, ice plains spikes, ice plains with spikes, ice spikes, jagged peaks, jungle, jungle edge, lukewarm ocean, lush caves, mangrove swamp, marsh, meadow, mesa, mesa forest, mountains, mushroom fields, mushroom island, nether, nether wastes, ocean, old growth birch forest, old growth pine taiga, old growth spruce taiga, pale garden, plains, river, roofed forest, savanna, savanna plateau, sea, shattered savanna, sky, small end islands, snowy beach, snowy plains, snowy slopes, snowy taiga, snowy tundra, soul sand valley, sparse jungle, spiked ice plains, stone shore, stony peaks, stony shore, sunflower plains, swamp, swampland, taiga, tall birch forest, the end, the void, void, warm ocean, warped forest, windswept forest, windswept gravelly hills, windswept hills, windswept savanna, wooded badlands, wooded mesa, wooded mountains

 Since: 1.4.4

-All possible biomes Minecraft uses to generate a world.
 NOTE: Minecraft namespaces are supported, ex: 'minecraft:basalt_deltas'.

 Examples: